Stephanie-Ramos/ios-structs-classes-lab/README.md

 fred.homePlanet = "Mars"
 ```
 answer:
-No, because homePlanet is declared with a constant.
-Otherwise, the class Giant, which is a reference type, would replace the raw values with the new values.
+No, the objects are reference types and homePlanet stored property is declared with a constant.

 Fix the class definition for `Giant` in the space below so that it **does** work: